2023 Best Mechanical Engineering Schools in Ohio

 After completing their degree, ME tech graduates from University of Toledo carry an average student debtload of $28,950.
 The average monthly payment of a loan this size is about $215, assuming that the borrower is on a 10-year repayment plan.

-Zane State College came in at #9 in this year’s edition of the Best Mechanical Engineering Schools in Ohio ranking.
+Zane State College landed the #9 spot in the 2023 rankings for the best mechanical engineering technology programs.
 Zane State College is a small public school located in the distant town of Zanesville.

 Full Mechanical Engineering Technology at Zane State College Report

-University of Akron Main Campus did quite well in this year’s ranking of the best schools for mechanical engineering technology students.
-It came in at #10 on the list.
-Located in the city of Akron, University of Akron Main Campus is a public college with a large student population.
+University of Akron Main Campus came in at #10 in this year’s edition of the Best Mechanical Engineering Schools in Ohio ranking.
+Located in the medium-sized city of Akron, University of Akron Main Campus is a public school with a fairly large student population.

 On average, ME tech graduates from University of Akron Main Campus take out $23,762 in student loans while working on their degree.